TLESORT/State-Representation-Learning-An-Overview/README.md

 * MatchNet and TempoNet: CortexNet: a robust predictive deep neural network trained on videos https://engineering.purdue.edu/elab/CortexNet/

+* Deep multi-scale video prediction beyond mean square error, Mathieu15.
+Video Prediction can be done with more robust measures than MSE.
+In \cite{Mathieu15}, they propose several strategies for next frame prediction evaluation assessing the quality of the prediction in terms of Peak Signal to Noise Ratio, Structural Similarity Index Measure and image sharpness.
+IDEA: can be extended to be combined with optical flow prediction  and replace optical flow prediction algorithms with next frame prediciotion.

+########################
 ## Interpretability  methods for evaluating learned representations
 * Understanding intermediate layers using linear classifier probes.
 Alain and Bengio 16  https://arxiv.org/pdf/1610.01644.pdf